Tutorial: Create a custom acoustic model

 The transcriptions for all WAV files should be contained in a single plain-text file.
 Each line of the transcription file should have the name of one of the audio files, followed by the corresponding transcription.
 The file name and transcription should be separated by a tab (\t).

 speech01.wav speech recognition is awesome speech02.wav the quick brown fox jumped all over the place speech03.wav the lazy dog was not amused

 The transcriptions will be text-normalized so they can be processed by the system.
-However, there are some very important normalizations that must be done by the user prior to uploading the data to the Custom Speech Service.
-Please consult the section on transcription guidelines for the appropriate language when preparing your transcriptions.
+However, there are some important normalizations that must be done by the user prior to uploading the data to the Custom Speech Service.
+Consult the section on transcription guidelines for the appropriate language when preparing your transcriptions.

 The following steps are done using the Custom Speech Service Portal.

 Once the audio files and transcriptions have been prepared, they are ready to be imported to the service web portal.